Exclude Marketers From Your Market Research Studies?

 Now, I am just one person, but I can tell you that when I take a market research study, I spend quality time responding to each question.
 And I think that most marketers and market researchers do the same.

-When I am not excluded from a study, I am always so excited to be included, but then I focus.
+When a study includes me, I feel excited and then quickly focus on the task.
 I am not thinking about how the survey tool wants me to answer or what response would get me through to the end the quickest.
-I am spending quality time thinking of how I truly feel about each question that is being asked.
-I am engaged and answering to the best of my abilities.
+Knowing that a lot of time, energy, and hard work went into the study motivates me to give my best responses and help ensure its success.
+I stay engaged and answer to the best of my abilities.

-It may just be because I know that lots of time, energy and hard work was put into the study, and I want to give the best responses that I can so that the study can be a success.
+know that a lot of time, energy, and hard work went into the study, so I want to give my best responses to help ensure its success.
 In fact, it is really no different than the way a product advocate would respond to your survey, and you surely you would not want to exclude them from your study!

 Is it Okay to Exclude Segments?